-Since he was introduced to an internet connection, Brandon has been a developer.
-He started his professional career with Smartvue Corporation, an Internet-of-Things video surveillance startup that has since been acquired by Johnson Controls.
-Prior to starting in security, Brandon became a Software Engineer at Asurion.
+He started his professional career as a software engineer with Smartvue Corporation, an Internet-of-Things video surveillance startup that has since been acquired by Johnson Controls.
+He then continued as a software engineer at Asurion.
 After creating many web applications over the years, he eventually wanted to try something new.
 He was offered a spot in the Security Mavens program at Asurion, and jumped at the chance.
-This is where his formal journey with security began.
-After taking three SANS courses, Brandon knew that security was where he belonged, so quickly transferred to the internal product security team at Asurion.
-In his current role, Brandon performs secure code reviews, conducts penetration tests, develops secure coding patterns, and evangelizes the importance of creating secure products.
+After taking three SANS courses, Brandon knew that security was where he belonged, so quickly transferred to the internal product security team performing secure code reviews, conducting penetration tests, developing secure coding patterns, and evangelizing the importance of creating secure products.

 Throughout his security journey, Brandon has earned five GIAC certifications - GPCS (#1), GCSA, GPEN, GSTRT, GWAPT, GSEC, and GSSP-JAVA.
 He earned the AWS Certified Security - Specialty certification and he holds a Bachelor's Degree in Computer Science from Binghamton University, where in his senior year, Brandon won the “Best Use of the SendGrid API” at the HackBU Hackathon.
 Additionally, he has won four Security Innovation Capture the Flag events, also placing second at their CTF at DEF CON 27, and in 2017 Brandon won the Asurion Hackathon for making an Alexa skill for cellphone support.
-Brandon taught the first ever cohort at the Vanderbilt University Web Development Coding Bootcamp in 2019, and he’s a contributor to the OWASP Serverless Top 10 Project, and a co-leader for the Nashville OWASP chapter.
+Brandon taught the first ever cohort at the Vanderbilt University Web Development Coding Bootcamp in 2019, he’s a contributor to the OWASP Serverless Top 10 Project, and a co-leader for the Nashville OWASP chapter.

-In his spare time, Brandon enjoys playing the drums, chess, classic video games, and golf.
+In his spare time, Brandon enjoys playing the drums, chess, classic video games, and rock climbing.

 ADDITIONAL CONTRIBUTIONS BY BRANDON EVANS